• Skip to primary navigation

 Afternoon options in Drumheller

-Once you hop on your bike, head for the Royal Tyrrell Museum along Drumheller’s Pedestrian Loop, connecting the visitor centre (where the giant T-Rex stands) with the museum.
+You can take a long stroll on this look as you head for the Royal Tyrrell Museum along Drumheller’s Pedestrian Loop, connecting the visitor centre (where the giant T-Rex stands) with the museum.
 Be sure to climb to the top of that T-Rex for a beautiful lookout and some great photo ops!

 Visit the Royal Tyrrell Museum

 Once you arrive at the Royal Tyrrell, you can visit the museum and/or take a leisurely walk around the Badlands Interpretive Trail, an easy walking loop right next to the museum and a great place to spot fossils.
-Once you feel ‘dinosaur-ed out,’ hop back on your e-bike and head back into town for a well-deserved break.
+Once you feel ‘dinosaur-ed out,’ head back into town for a well-deserved break.

 Evening in Drumheller